Centralizer Rigidity near Elements of the Weyl Chamber Flow: Existence of partially hyperbolic elements in the rigid case

 \section{Existence of partially hyperbolic elements in the rigid case}

-In this section we show that if there exists some $g\in\CZ^r(f)$ in a different direction from $f$, then the centralizer $\CZ^r(f)$ contains ``a lot of" topologically normally hyperbolic elements, so we get a ``genuinely higher rank" action of $G/\Gamma$ similar to a higher rank restriction of the Weyl chamber flow.
-Such a higher rank action is expected to be rigid based on the results of Damjanovi\'c and Katok \cite{DK}, Vinhage and Wang \cite{VinWang}, etc.
+In this section, we show that if there exists some $g\in\CZ^r_0(f)$ in a different direction from $f$, then the centralizer $\CZ^r_0(f)$ contains ``many'' topologically normally hyperbolic elements.
+This produces a ``genuinely higher rank'' action on $G/\Gamma$, analogous to a higher-rank restriction of the Weyl chamber flow.
+Such higher-rank actions are expected to be rigid, based on the results of Damjanovi\'c and Katok \cite{DK}, and Vinhage and Wang \cite{VinWang}.

-\begin{defi} A restriction $\alpha_0$ of the Weyl chamber flow on $X=G/\Gamma$ is called genuinely higher rank if its lifting $\tilde{\alpha_0}$ to $G$ has no rank $1$ factor. \end{defi}
+\begin{defi} A restriction $\alpha_0$ of the Weyl chamber flow on $X=G/\Gamma$ is called \emph{genuinely higher rank} if its lifting $\tilde{\alpha}_0$ to $G$ has no homogeneous rank-$1$ factor. \end{defi}